samuel-toth/React-Websocket-project/README.md

 - [React Icons](https://react-icons.github.io/react-icons/)
 - [React Hot Toast](https://react-hot-toast.com/)

+## Requirements

+- Node.js v18.13.0 or higher
+- npm 9.6.6 or higher

 ## Installation

-1. Clone the repository
+Clone the repository and navigate to the project directory.

-2. Run `npm install` to install the dependencies
+### `npm install`

+Install the required packages.

 ## Available Scripts

-In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm run build`

 Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.